 [su_button url=”https://www.amazon.com/Texas-Instruments-84PLCE-TBL-1L1/dp/B01NC0PLBO?tag=seasaltandpepper-20″ target=”blank” background=”#FF8964″ size=”6″ center=”yes” icon=”icon: share-square-o” rel=”nofollow”]Check Price On Amazon[/su_button]

 8. HP G8X92AA LA Prime v2 Graphing Calculator

 [easyazon_image align=”center” height=”350″ identifier=”B00OX59OYG” locale=”US” src=”http://seasaltandpepper.com/wp-content/uploads/2018/05/41z8XukUaaL.jpg?x39286″ tag=”seasaltandpepper-20″ width=”350″]

 If you tire of typing in lengthy equations with loads of parentheses, then the HP G8X92AA LA Prime Graphing Calculator (version 2) is just for you.
 With this versatile and effective graphing calculator you have the ability to select in one stroke the equation you need to use again without having to type the whole thing!

 The solver feature that is also included allows you to enter as many equations and variables as you like and watch the calculator solve them for you.
 You can also program the equation you use most often inside the calculator which saves you time.

-The calculator itself is sharp, attractive, and versatile – full color display, touch screen, large, well-organized buttons, apps that are included to make things easier, and the ability to recharge the calculator.
+It is sharp, attractive, and versatile – full-color display, touch screen, large, well-organized buttons, apps that make things easier, and the ability to recharge the calculator.
 There is, however, a learning curve you would have to overcome, but once you are up to speed with this calculator, you are good to go.